very-good-science/data-hazards/site/contents/materials/teaching.md

 ## Slides

-You can find the slides we have used to present the background information about the Data Hazards [at this link]((https://docs.google.com/presentation/d/1KzTdvnL8wk9oZ-h7C_yNWHtA4ki5i6moij8y-gP-z0s/edit?usp=sharing)).
+You can find the slides we have used to present the background information about the Data Hazards in a seminar [at this link]((https://docs.google.com/presentation/d/1KzTdvnL8wk9oZ-h7C_yNWHtA4ki5i6moij8y-gP-z0s/edit?usp=sharing)).
 There is also a preview of the slides below.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQgCNu2VJz7pwb4obf8AR9haUTh8dZUw119rewY32pn0F-LOBvffhct9zt9qyiOzLWgzBFRgtYX_kZ5/embed?start=false&loop=false&delayms=3000" frameborder="0" width="640" height="389" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ## Tell us you used these resources

 If you used these resources in your teaching, you are under no obligation to do so, but we would be so pleased if you could send us a [brief email](grp-ethicaldatascience@groups.bristol.ac.uk) to let us know.
 We'd love to hear what case study you used and how the students reacted, and if there's anything we could do to make these resources easier to use.
+You can read examples of how other people used them on our [Examples page](examples).